PankajMusale1988/RAMPART_TorientalisMultiplex_Genes_Cytb_Dhodh_Pin1/README.md

 rampart --protocol /path_to_folder_rampart_files/ --basecalledPath fastq_pass/ --ports 3002 3004

 # Contributing
 Contributions to improve the script or add new features are welcome.
-Please submit a pull request or open an issue for discussion.
+Please fork the repository, make your changes, and submit a pull request or open an issue for discussion.